-This Student Health Services Unit of the MountCrest University College works closely with the Dean of Students and others to ensure the health of our students.
+The Student Health Services Unit of the MCU works closely with the Dean of Students and others to ensure the good health of our students.
 This objective is achieved by:

-- Liaising with the Registrar on students' health matters. - Following up on Students Medical Examination reports as basis for identifying students with special counseling needs. - Monitoring trends in students' health and sanitation issues on campus and advising accordingly.
+- Liaising with the Registrar on students' health matters. - Following up on Students Medical Examination reports as basis for identifying students with special counselling needs. - Monitoring trends in students' health and sanitation issues on campus and advising accordingly.

-Currently, MountCrest University College collaborates with the following Health Institutions: Ridge Hospital, North Ridge Hospital, 37 Military Hospital, Police Hospital, La General Hospital and SSNIT Hospital all in Accra, as well as Tetteh-Quarshie Hospital at Mampong-Akuapem.
+Currently, MCU collaborates with the following Health Institutions: Ridge Hospital, North Ridge Hospital, 37 Military Hospital, Police Hospital, La General Hospital and SSNIT Hospital all in Accra, as well as Tetteh-Quarshie Memorial Hospital at Mampong-Akuapem.